 Here’s the Dance Safari post, “What to Do When You’re Waiting for a Hurricane“.

 One thing we’re working on is her need to chase trucks.
 Pickup trucks, box trucks (like UPS and FedEx), and garbage trucks are particularly annoying to her.
-I would appreciate any tips you may have to help me manage this.
+I would appreciate any tips you may have to help me and my pet manage this.

 Maybe it’s the loud noise of the trucks that bothers her because she doesn’t like it when I use the vacuum cleaner.
 I remember Jivery didn’t like it either.
 I have a secret weapon I use for the barking.
 I’ll tell you about that another time.

 Seems like Roxie has figured out how to communicate with me.
 In fact, some of the signs I’ve learned to recognize are: